AY2526S1-CS2103T-T14-2/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `ClientHub` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: UC01 - Add a person**
+**Use case: UC01 - Add a client**

 **MSS**
-1. User requests to add a person with all the required details.
+1. User requests to add a client with all the required details.
-2. ClientHub adds the person to ClientHub.
+2. ClientHub adds the client to ClientHub.

     Use case ends.

 **Extensions**
 * 1a.
-The given person's details are of invalid format.
+The given client's details are of invalid format.

   * 1a1.
 ClientHub shows an error message.

     Use case ends.

 * 1b.
-The given person's details are valid but have the same name and phone number as another person in ClientHub.
+The given client's details are valid but have the same name and phone number as another client in ClientHub.

   * 1b1.
 ClientHub shows an error message.

     Use case ends.

-**Use case: UC02 - Find persons**
+**Use case: UC02 - Find clients**

 **MSS**
-1. User requests to find persons with a specific attribute value.
+1. User requests to find clients with a specific attribute value.
-2. ClientHub shows a list of persons matching the search criteria.
+2. ClientHub shows a list of clients matching the search criteria.

     Use case ends.

 **Extensions**
 * 1a.
-No person found.
+No client found.

   * 1a1.
 ClientHub shows an error message.